What is the largest size project that your company can handle?

 When will you have my translator in the UNIX environment?

 Our strategic plan is to increase the repertoire of our translators and the variety of dialects supported.
 Because translation from one language to another is a one-time project, the inconvenience of using the Windows environment is justified.
 Our resources are focused on always improving the performance of the translators and not on the operating environment of the translators.
 If you have a very large translation project (350k lines and up), a new operating environment may be justified.
 Please contact us for a no-obligation quotation for modifying the translator that you need to work in the operating environment that you desire.

 Do you have any trial or demo versions?

-Demo versions and sample translations are available on this web site for the most common dialects.
-If you have a unique dialect or want to see how your specific code or style is converted, send us a sample file (fewer than 1000 lines) for a free demonstration.
+If you want to see how your specific code or style is converted, send us a sample file (fewer than 1000 lines in zip format) for a free demonstration.
 If the file is larger than 1000 lines, we will provide you with a translation of the first one thousand (1000) lines only.

 What dialects do the translators support?